microsoft/health-architectures/FHIR/FHIRExportQuickstart/README.md

     $Name = "<NAME HERE>", #default is fhirexport
     $Location = "<LOCATION HERE>" #default is eastus

-    ./ deployFHIRExport.ps1 -EnvironmentName $Name -EnvironmentLocation $Location
+    ./deployFHIRExport.ps1 -EnvironmentName $Name -EnvironmentLocation $Location
     ```

 7. When the PowerShell is finished you should have a LogicApp ready to run your export.
-You can manually trigger in the Azure Portal or but using this command.
+You can manually trigger in the Azure Portal or by using this command.

 ```powershell
 Start-AzLogicApp